What is joint life insurance?

 Thereafter the surviving partner has to either secure a new policy or go uncovered.
 As a result of being older, monthly premiums will be higher.

-Equally, if both partners were to die at the same time, only one pay out would be issued.
+Equally, if both mum and dad were to die at the same time, only one pay out would be issued.